mnater/Hyphenopoly/docs/Special-use-cases.md

 ````

 ### Exports of wasm-modules
--   `mem` - memory: The uInt16View into the first 64 values (128 Bytes) is where
+-   `mem` - memory: The uInt16View into the first 64 values (128 bytes) is where
 the word to be hyphenated is written to and read from after calling `hyphenate()`.
--   `lmi` - left min: The minimum of letters before the first hyphenation point.
+-   `lmi` - left min: The minimum number of letters before the first hyphenation point.
 The patterns have been computed with this value.
--   `rmi` - rigth min: The minimum of letters after the last hyphenation point.
+-   `rmi` - rigth min: The minimum number of letters after the last hyphenation point.
 The patterns have been computed with this value.
 -   `lct` - lettercount: The number of letters in the alphabet.
 -   `hyphenate(leftmin=lmi, rightmin=rmi, hyphenchar=0)` - This function expects
-a sequence of UTF-16 values (a single word) in the first 128 Bytes of `mem`.
+a sequence of UTF-16 values (a single word) in the first 128 bytes of `mem`.
 The
-word must be preceeded and succeeded with a "." (value `46`) denoting the
+word must be preceded and succeeded with a "." (value `46`) denoting the
-beginning an end of the word.
+beginning and the end of the word.
 The last "." must be followed by `0`.
 The function
 writes the hyphenated word back to the same memory location (without the ".") and
 returns the length of the hyphenated word.
-If something goes wrong the returned value is <= 0.
+If something goes wrong, the returned value is <= 0.
 -   `subst(ccl: i32, ccu: i32, replcc: i32): i32` - Substitute `ccl` (charcode lowercase)
 and `ccu` (charcode uppercase) with `replcc`.
 Returns the new length of the alphabet.